Keyaru-code/SetoolkitTermux/README.md

 To install SEToolkit using the provided installer script, follow these steps:

 1. Open your Termux application.
-2. Update your package list and upgrade existing packages by running:
+2. Update your package list and upgrade existing packages
 3. Clone the repository:

    ```bash